jpayrun/Notes/Misc/git.md

 [A useful guide for good commit messages](https://cbea.ms/git-commit/)

+## git log

+The log command allows users to view past commits, the message and who made the commit.
+Other commands can be used for the log such as diff to get more detail about the changes.

+## git push

+Send the changes and commits to the remote repository.

 ## git clone

 Used to clone a git repository to make changes.
 Cloning via [ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 ## git fork

+Used to copy the original repository to make changes without pushing to the original repository.